JeremyWilfong/US-Health-Statistics/README.md

 **SKILLS USED:**
 - Excel for analyzing Correlations.
-- MS SQL For Joining Heart Disease, Health Statistics, and Poverty/Food Desert Tables.
+- MS SQL to Join Heart Disease, Health Statistics, and Poverty/Food Desert Tables for analysis.
 - Tableau for Visualizing the Data and explaining the most notable Correlations.

 **QUESTIONS ASKED:**